Jo Jung-suk: 2024–present: Television, film, and music endeavors

-In 2024, Jo starred in the period drama Captivating the King, which aired on tvN from January 21 to March 3, 2024.
-Jo portrays Yi In, a king caught up in political power struggles that falls in love with the spy Kang Hee-soo, played by Shin Se-kyung, who seeks revenge.
-In that same year, Jo made a comeback in the musical Hedwig, appearing after an eight-year hiatus.
-The musical ran from March until June at the Charlotte Theater, Seoul.
-Its opening performance received positive reviews, with praise for Jo's performance.
+Several projects featuring Jo were released in 2024.
+Jo starred in the period drama Captivating the King, which aired on tvN from January 21 to March 3, 2024.
+Jo portrays Yi In, a king caught up in political power struggles that falls in love with the spy Kang Hee-soo, played by Shin Se-kyung.
+From March until June, Jo made a comeback the musical Hedwig, appearing after an eight-year hiatus.
+The musical ran at the Charlotte Theater, Seoul, and Jo's opening performance received positive reviews.